Stellar Society Lecture – part of the NC Science Festival

 About the Speaker

-Below: Complete Calendar of NC Science Festival events held at GTCC in April 2015 – next year’s NCSF schedule will be announced in early 2016 (All events are FREE and open to anyone with an interest in science):
+Complete Calendar of NC Science Festival events held at GTCC in April 2016 (NOTE: these events have already happened – the 2017 schedule will be posted later.
+All GTCC NCSF events are FREE and open to anyone with an interest in science):

-- There will be an evening of science and meteorite demonstrations in Science Hall on the GTCC Jamestown campus on Friday, 10 April, featuring presentations and demonstrations by NC Meteorite hunter John Sinclair and members of GTCC’s Chemistry, Geology, and Physics Programs.
-Sessions will run from 6:00-8:30 p.m.
+- There will be an evening of interactive science demonstrations in Science Hall on the GTCC Jamestown campus on Friday, 15 April 2016, featuring presentations and demonstrations by faculty and students in GTCC’s Chemistry, Geology, Physics, Biotech, and Engineering Programs.
+The venue opens at 6:00, and sessions will run from 6:30-8:30 p.m.
+Science Hall is Building 24 on this campus map.
 Cline Observatory will be open for viewing after the event (weather permitting).

-- Dr. Solontoi’s Stellar Society Lecture at 7:30 p.m. in Koury Auditorium on 17 April (with observing afterward, weather permitting).
+- Dr. Hörst’s Stellar Society Lecture at 7:00 p.m. in Koury Auditorium on Friday, 22 April 2016 (with observing afterward, weather permitting).
+Koury is Building 19 on this campus map.

 - Visit the NC Science Festival website or follow @ncscifest on Twitter to find out more about this multi-day celebration showcasing science and technology in NC.